Saggarwal9/Code_Foo_8/Back_End/readme.md

 **POSSIBLE FUTURE ADDON** I wanted to add a bookmark list, that contains all the link that user might want to view later.
 (Just like Youtube's watch later feature).
 If I am done with all the other parts well before time, I'll try to implement this feature.

+# Adding
+I parse the XML data and add them all into an ArrayList<Data> type, where data consist of the variables required to store all the type of data in the feed.
+(Possible improvement here is to remove the intermediate ArrayList and directly add the parsed data to the table.)

+I then divide the data into two two tables - mainly ign_videos and ign_articles depending on their categories.

+I have another table that holds the 'back-end data'.
+I've explained my design implementation in the **normalization section** of the documentation.

 # Normalization
 I've decomposed the entire data into three structures, mainly :